Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

       * Now the robot has N number of tries (relating to distance from origin) to reach a point, if this fails then A* is used along with the robot's knowledge of the scene from detecting points to determine if the point is accessible or not. **Needs more testing**
           * If the point is determined inaccessible then the robot will skip this checkpoint.
+  * 12/03/2023: Instead of N amount of tries, A* is used when the robot makes minimal progress within N amount of moves.

 # TODO